Post-Baccalaureate Certificate Academic Policies

-Add/Enrollment - Landmark College has a rolling admissions process for the Professional Certificate courses.
+Add/Enrollment - Landmark College has a rolling admissions process for the Certificate courses.
 Students enroll in post-baccalaureate courses one at a time regardless of whether they plan to complete only one, some, or all five courses to earn the certificate.
-Individual course application deadlines are around two weeks before the course start date.
+Individual course application deadlines are around three weeks before the course start date.
 Students are allowed to add a course through the first week of the start date.
 Students are responsible for completing the work already in progress in courses added during this period.

-Drop - Post-baccalaureate certificate students are allowed to drop post-baccalaureate courses without any record on their transcripts prior to the end of the first instructional week of the 8-week term.
+Drop - Post-baccalaureate certificate students are allowed to drop courses without any record on their transcripts prior to the end of the first instructional week of the 8-week term.
 A 50 percent refund is available during this first week only.

 Withdraw - Students who voluntarily choose to leave the course after the first week of the course will not be eligible for a refund.
 The grade of W will be posted on the student’s transcript.

 Landmark College assigns credit hours to post-baccalaureate courses according to what is considered a minimum and reasonable amount of academic time that students need in order to prepare for and achieve intended learning outcomes at the post-baccalaureate level.
 Each graduate course requires 144 hours (48 hours per credit).
 Total time on direct instruction and independent student work is 18 hours/week.
-Course are delivered across five, eight week terms.
+Course are delivered in five, eight week terms.